yohamta/donburi/README.md

 ### Tags

-You can attach "Tag" component to entity, which is just a component with no data.
+You can attach one or multiple "Tag" components to an entity.
+"Tag"s are just components with no data.

 Here is the utility function to create a tag component.